FreePYQ logoFreePYQ

 Explanation:

 The question involves a coding pattern where symbols are substituted with letters or numbers.
-The core concept is to identify the substitution rule by analyzing the given codes.
-The correct option fits by applying the consistent substitution, while distractors may use incorrect mappings or reverse the logic.
+Key point: to identify the substitution rule by analyzing the given codes.
+The correct option fits by applying the consistent substitution, while other choices may use incorrect mappings or reverse the logic.
 For example, if '¢' represents a specific letter, only the correct answer maintains this relationship throughout the equation.
 The calculation steps involve decoding each symbol step-by-step and applying the same rule to the question mark.

 Question 56